 Expert on the highest-level publishing for university professors, and also for senior research scholars in the government, and at think tanks.
 My scholars publish at Oxford, Yale, Princeton, Stanford, Cambridge, and other superb university presses, and also at the highest-impact journals.
-I consult with universities in the US and internationallyy including Sweden, Qatar, Japan, India, and more, publishingadvising.com.
+I consult with universities in the US and internationally including Sweden, Qatar, Japan, Thailand, India, Singapore, and more, publishingadvising.com.

 I'm also a scholar of women from 1680-1720 who wrote about war, politics, foreign affairs, and other topics traditionally addressed by men.
 All of the women I study affected the national debate at the highest level (one brought down a government), but none are known well today.
 My research aligns with the goals of Georgetown's School of Foreign Service.

 Georgetown is a Jesuit university, and I have a strong publishing interest in Catholic topics, especially sisters who impact the global debate on nuclear disarmament.
 I travel often to Rome.

 The University of Virginia, PhD